sebwert/b3-plugin-autofillbf3/README.rst

 maps_few
     absolute path to your map file when few users connected

-maps_border
+border_many
-    If less than this Number of user are connected maps_few is used
+    If less than this number of user are connected maps_few is used

+border_few
+    If more than this number of user are connected maps_many is used